-- Non-executive directors' remuneration for their services rendered to the Company for 2023; - the Board of the Company, in terms of section 45(3)(a)(ii) of the Companies Act, to approve any direct or indirect financial assistance that the Board may deem fit to any director, prescribed officer or Company that is related or interrelated to the Company on the terms and conditions and for amounts that the Board of the Company may determine until the next AGM: - the Board of the Company, in terms of section 44(3)(a)(ii) of the Companies Act, to approve any direct or indirect financial assistance that the board may deem fit to any director, prescribed officer or Company that is related or interrelated to the Company, for the purpose of the subscription of any options or shares issued or to be issued by the Company or a related or interrelated Company, on the terms and conditions and for the amounts that the Board of the Company may determine until the next AGM; and - the Company and its subsidiaries are hereby authorised, as a general approval, to repurchase a maximum of 20% of the shares issued by the Company, upon such terms and conditions and in such amounts as the Directors may from time to time determine, but subject to the provisions of sections 46 and 48 of the Companies Act, the Memorandum of Incorporation of the Company and the JSE Listings Requirements.
-At the time that the authority was granted, this amounted to a maximum of 170 735 517 Shares. - The Group, through the STADIO Group Share Incentive Trust (Share Incentive Trust), repurchased 4.8 million shares (2022: 4.0 million shares) during the year to fulfill its obligations under Group's long-term share incentive scheme, of which 1.5 million were purchased since the AGM.
-In addition, the Group entered into a general repurchase programme whereby the Company repurchased 3.2 million shares in the market between 22 June 2023 and 31 December 2023.
-Subsequent to the year end, as at 15 March 2024, a further 3.1 million shares have been repurchased in the market.
+- Non-executive directors' remuneration for their services rendered to the Company for 2024; - Any direct or indirect financial assistance, in terms of section 45(3)(a)(ii) of the Companies Act, that the Board deems fit, to any director, prescribed officer or Company that is related or interrelated to the Company on the terms and conditions determined by the Board until the next AGM; - the Board of the Company, in terms of section 44(3)(a)(ii) of the Companies Act, to approve any direct or indirect financial assistance that the board may deem fit to any director, prescribed officer or Company that is related or interrelated to the Company, for the purpose of the subscription of any options or shares issued or to be issued by the Company or a related or interrelated Company, on the terms and conditions and for the amounts that the Board of the Company may determine until the next AGM; and - the Company and its subsidiaries are hereby authorised, as a general approval, to repurchase a maximum of 20% of the shares issued by the Company, upon such terms and conditions and in such amounts as the Directors may from time to time determine, but subject to the provisions of sections 46 and 48 of the Companies Act, the Memorandum of Incorporation of the Company and the JSE Listings Requirements.
+At the time that the authority was granted, this amounted to a maximum of 169 485 588 Shares. - The Company entered into a general repurchase programme in December 2023, whereby the Company repurchased 3.1 million shares in the market between 1 January 2024 and 15 March 2024.
 All shares repurchased by the Company have been cancelled.
-19.3% remains of the Group's general authority as at 15 March 2024.
+Furthermore, the Company, through the SIT, repurchased 4.8 million shares during 2023.
+These share repurchases were to fulfill the Company's obligations under the Group's long-term share incentive scheme.
+As at 21 March 2025, 19.3% remains of the Group's above general authority.

-(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2023
+(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2024